simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 ### 4. Posting dates
-Postings dates different from their transaction's date (`; date:DATE` or `; [DATE]` notation) cause an imbalance in the accounting equation between the transaction and posting date.
+Postings dates different from their transaction's date (`; date:DATE` or `; [DATE]` notation) cause an imbalance in the accounting equation between the transaction date and posting date.
 Usually these unbalanced periods are short and do not cross a file boundary, so you can just avoid them when testing the accounting equation.